JulianKemmerer/PipelineC/docs/SYN_DESIGN.md

 A tagged leaf consisting only of wire assignments and registers has zero combinational delay. `LOGIC_IS_ZERO_DELAY` recognizes that case directly, avoiding a meaningless zero-delay frequency calculation in the PYRTL timing model.
-Pypeline elaboration rejects internal AUTOPIPELINE requests that would alter the fixed implementation.
+Pypeline elaboration rejects internal AUTO_PIPELINE requests that would alter the fixed implementation.
 Both typed placements and legacy fractional slicing call `CHECK_FIXED_LATENCY_BOUNDARY`, rejecting registers at the tagged instance or any